-As parents, it’s important not to let your feelings lead your love.
+As a parent, it’s important not to let your feelings lead your love.
 If you do, you risk not loving well.
 God is love and has given us instructions on how to love well.
-Let’s look at what He has to say about it below.

 Don’t feel at all bad if you can’t easily define perfect love in a few words.
 There are many songs begging the question, “What is love?” – such as the popular 90’s song by Haddaway.
 And if you’re older, then there’s the Foreigner song, “I wanna know what love is.”